Advancing Early College

 +

 While we encourage folks to attend with at least one other person from the early college program (higher ed + secondary), individuals will walk away with tools and meaningful collaboration to bring back to their programs.
-Throughout the two day experience, all individuals + teams will have opportunities to connect with other early college practitioners to share and learn from each other.
+Throughout the experience, all individuals + teams will have opportunities to connect with other early college practitioners to share and learn from each other.

 Who should make up my team?